|Terms and conditions|

 We shall not be held responsible for delayed delivery times due to the carrier, including for the loss of goods, bad weather or strikes.

 You must inform us immediately or as soon as is reasonably possible concerning any claim of delivery error or non-conformity of goods, in kind or in quality, compared with the information on the invoice or delivery note.
-Any claim made outside this period will be rejected.
+Any claim made outside a reasonable period will be rejected.

 If you wish to return an item because you have changed your mind for any reason, you have 30 days from the date shown on your receipt to do so.
 We will not refund the delivery charge you have paid when your order was placed, except in the circumstances where we have made an error.
-All goods must be returned to: EOS magazine, The Old Barn, Ball Lane, Tackley, KIDLINGTON, OX5 3AG, UK.
+All goods must be returned to: EOS magazine, The Old Barn, Ball Lane, Tackley, Kidlington, OX5 3AG, UK.
 You should obtain proof of posting when returning goods as we cannot accept liability for loss during transit.
-This is an extension to, and not in addition to, the right to withdrawal set out in the Distance Selling Regulations 2000.
-This gives you the right to a cooling-off period of seven (7) business days, starting at the time goods are received, during which time you can cancel the contract and return said goods at your own expense, without having to give a reason.
+This is an extension to, and not in addition to, the right to withdrawal set out in the Consumer Contracts Regulations.
+This gives you the right to a cooling-off period of 14 days, starting from when the goods are received, during which time you can cancel the contract and return said goods at your own expense, without having to give a reason.

 You can exercise this right to withdrawal without penalty, excepting the return fee for the goods.
 If you exercise the right to withdrawal, you have the option of requesting a full refund or exchange of goods.
 If an exchange is requested, all shipping expenses shall be your responsibility.
 You are responsible for all costs incurred in returning the item.
 You must take reasonable care of the item(s) whilst in your possession, and should also return any items in appropriate packaging so as to preserve their condition in transit.
 No refunds or exchanges will be made for incomplete or damaged goods.
 We will issue a refund within 10 working days of receipt of returned goods, subject to satisfactory inspection.
 Refunds will normally be made via the same method as original payment.